 With absolute zero experience that’s relevant, think back to internships or volunteer roles that could apply.

-Some examples of the transferable skills are:
+Some examples of transferable skills are:

 - Knowledge of technological tools that can be used throughout industries: teamwork software apps, Microsoft Office Suite, CRM systems, etc;

-- Interpersonal skills, such as team management or supervision, communication and leadership skills, knowledge of sales techniques, etc
+- Interpersonal skills, such as team management or supervision, communication, and leadership skills, knowledge of sales techniques, etc

-- Ability to face challenging situations, adaptability and stress-resistance.
+- Ability to face challenging situations, adaptability, and stress resistance.